vpsfreecz/vpsadminos/docs/user-guide/introduction.md

 advanced features are not needed, vpsAdminOS uses [runit].
 This approach was pioneered by [not-os], which we reused.

-vpsAdminOS relies heavily on [ZFS on Linux].
+vpsAdminOS relies heavily on [OpenZFS].
 The host system has no local state, but all containers and their configuration is stored on ZFS pools.

-Containers in vpsAdminOS are managed by a system daemon called *osctld* -- short for OS control daemon.
-Users do not work with *osctld* directly, but through a command line interface called *osctl*. *osctld* uses [LXC] to start and monitor the containers.
-[LXCFS] is used in containers to override certain files in `/proc` and `/sys` based on cgroup values.
+Containers in vpsAdminOS are managed by a system daemon called *osctld* -- short for OS control daemon. *osctld* can be controlled using a command line interface called *osctl*.

+vpsAdminOS uses [LTS Linux kernel with a mix of out-of-tree patches].
+These patches are essential, providing e.g. a syslog namespace to isolate kernel logs, virtualized views of selected files in `/proc` and `/sys` and other tweaks.
+Under the hood, *osctld* uses [LXC] to start and monitor the containers.
 Container processes are also restricted by [AppArmor].

 # Design goals
 vpsAdminOS is made for administrators.
 The people who have to get up during the night and deal with unexpected problems.
-It's designed to be simple and easy to debug.
+It's designed to be hopefully simple and easy to debug.
 The boot process is made of several shell scripts, the few runit services are short scripts as well.
 We've invested a lot of time into making the administrator's life simpler, see the page about [container administration](../containers/administration.md).
 For example, although we have *osctld* to manage LXC seamlessly under the hood, LXC utilities are